microsoft/azure-pipelines-extensions/Extensions/BitBucket/Src/DEV-GUIDE.md

-# Bitbucket Artifacts Extension - Developer Overview
+# Bitbucket Artifacts Extension - Developer Guide

 > New to this extension?
 Start here.
 This document covers the extension purpose,
 > customer workflow, runtime architecture, and the files most commonly touched